DR. J. MARK PULLEN

 Sudnikovich, W., M. Kleiner, S. Carey, and J.M.
 Pullen, Extensible Battle Management Language as a Transformation Enabler, SIMULATION: Transactions of the Society for Modeling and Simulation International Vol 80 No 12 pp 669-680, special issue on Military Simulation Systems and Command and Control Systems Interoperability, December 2004

 Moen, D., J.M.
-Pullen, and F. Zhao, Implementation of Host-based Overlay Multicast to Support Web Based Services for RT-DVS, Proceedings of the IEEE Distributed Simulation and Real Time Applications Workshop, Budapest, Hungary, October 2004
+Pullen, and F. Zhao, Implementation of Host-based Overlay Multicast to Support Web Based Services for RT-DVS, IEEE Distributed Simulation and Real Time Applications Workshop, Budapest, Hungary, October 2004

-Pullen, J., R. Brunton, D. Brutzman, David Drake, Michael Hieb, K. Morse, and A. Tolk, Using Web Services to Integrate Heterogeneous Simulations in a Grid Environment, Proceedings of the International Conference on Computational Science 2004, Krakow, Poland, June 2004 (invited paper)
+Pullen, J., R. Brunton, D. Brutzman, David Drake, Michael Hieb, K. Morse, and A. Tolk, Using Web Services to Integrate Heterogeneous Simulations in a Grid Environment, International Conference on Computational Science 2004, Krakow, Poland, June 2004 (invited paper)

 Moen, D. and J.M.
 Pullen, Enabling Real-Time Distributed Virtual Simulation over the Internet Using Host-based Overlay Multicast, Proceedings of the IEEE Distributed Simulation and Real Time Applications Workshop, Delft, Netherlands, October 2003

-Pullen, J.M., A Software System for Cost-Effective Internet Delivery of Synchronous Distance Education, Proceedings of IASTED International Conference on Computers and Advanced Technology in Education 2003, IASTED, Calgary, AB, June 2003
+Pullen, J.M., A Software System for Cost-Effective Internet Delivery of Synchronous Distance Education, IASTED International Conference on Computers and Advanced Technology in Education 2003, IASTED, Calgary, AB, June 2003

 Brutzman, D., K. Morse, J. M. Pullen and M. Zyda, Extensible Modeling and Simulation Framework (XMSF): Challenges for Web-Based Modeling and Simulation, Naval Postgraduate School, Monterey, CA, 2002